LasDesu/openbgi-hl/README.md

 Project is pretty much abandoned, just don't want it to be completely lost.

-Needs bode::blocks, SDL 1.2 and SDL_ttf to compile and KiraKira resource files to run.
+Needs Code::Blocks, SDL 1.2 and SDL_ttf to compile and KiraKira resource files to run.